 An adjustment factor is applied to the counterparty swap valuations to take into account the Company's own and counterparties credit risk.
-This adjustment is calculated using the Bloomberg financial dataset valuation model and is derived from an average of the Company's fixed rate bond price at the balance sheet date.
-A 10% change in the adjustment for own credit risk would increase or reduce the period-end liability by £16.7m, (2021: £5.9m).
+This adjustment is calculated using an independent valuation model and is derived from an average of the Company's fixed rate bond price at the balance sheet date.
+A 10% change in the adjustment for own credit risk would increase or reduce the period-end liability by £7.8m (2022: £11.9m).